 Unearned Revenue

 Unearned revenue arises when assets are recognized before revenue recognition criteria have been satisfied.
-The Corporation recognizes unearned revenue for intergovernmental revenue from grants received before the eligibility requirements have been met.
+The Corporation recognizes unearned revenue for charges for services from title fees and intergovernmental revenue from grants received before the eligibility requirements have been met.